Posts tagged: recycling

 You can get fancy and use wood to construct a frame for your deckle, or buy a ready-made deckle at a craft store, but we did something different.
 I seem to have a love affair with alternative uses for picture frames, so I used one as the frame for our deckle.

 Get an old 8″x10″ wooden picture frame (or other size, but the size of the frame will determine the size of your paper) or buy a cheap one at the dollar store.
 You’ll also need some aluminum window screen.
 If you don’t have an old screen at hand you can buy some cut to measure at a hardware store.
 I bought one foot of screen for $1.12.
 Aluminum is apparently better than nylon because it holds its shape better and is more rigid.

 Cut the screen to the same size as the outside dimension of your frame.
 The aluminum screen cuts quite easily with a sharp box cutter or X-Acto knife.
 Staple the screen onto the back of the frame using a staple gun.
 Try and make it as taught as possible.
 That’s it!

 Gather your materials:

 We used old newspaper and some scrap printer paper.
 You can also use wrapping paper, construction paper, paper bags, any kind of paper really.
-There is an art to combining short and long fibers, but that was all beyond us at this point.
+Apparently there is an art to combining short and long fibers to achieve both strength and flexibility, but that was all beyond us at this point.